 Subsidies

-Additionally, if your clients are receiving cost-sharing reductions, or subsidies, these may still be applied to the new plan if your client’s eligibility has not changed.
+Additionally, if your client is receiving cost-sharing reductions, or subsidies, these may still be applied to the new plan if your client’s eligibility has not changed.
 If your client’s income, household size, employment benefits, etc., have changed, they will have to update their eligibility application before receiving and applying subsidies.
-Clients who currently receive subsidies will be crosswalked to a similar Silver plan.
+Any clients who currently receive subsidies will be crosswalked to a similar Silver plan.

 You can use this calculator from HealthCare.gov to estimate what your client’s cost-reductions could be.
-Higher subsidies are available through 2025, thanks to the Inflation Reduction Act (IRA).
 If your client is not currently sharing current tax return information with the exchange, your client will be crosswalked without subsidy determination.

 Coverage Effective Dates

 Coverage effective dates are also important to be mindful of.
-As for any enrollment made during the Open Enrollment Period (OEP), changes that are made before December 15 will have a January 1 effective date.
+As for any enrollment made during the OEP, changes that are made before December 15 will have a January 1 effective date.
 For any changes made after December 15, those changes will take effect February 1.

 The Department of Health and Human Services (HHS) has made some changes to crosswalks that will take effect for the 2024 Open Enrollment Period.